 - He changed his name to Clinton while being in high school as his stepfather’s name was Roger Clinton

-- Bill’s mother was a nurse, and named Virginia Dell Cassidy
+- Bill’s mother was a nurse.
+She was named Virginia Dell Cassidy

 - Bill Clinton has one brother named Roger Jr., who was pardoned for several crimes while Bill was in office